 If there’s any validity to that – if buying things “formulated for men” and packaged in bold dark colors determines one’s masculinity – I’m utterly screwed.
 This is my current preferred line of personal care products.
 Literally everything I use on a daily basis:

 That’s a pretty darn bright bunch of bottles!
 To the extent they have photos on them, they’re in soft focus!
 I see at least three with some floral motif!
-That sound you hear is Allison refusing to return my phone calls and Eric wondering if he’s got a chance.
+That sound you hear is Allison refusing to return my phone calls.

 But the packaging isn’t the worst part.
 Take a look at that deodorant.
 It’s Sure solid Unscented.
 I have used it, and no other deodorant, since I was a teenager in the 1980s.
 It has always served me well.
 However, about a year ago, I had a crisis: I couldn’t find it.
 None of the stores near me had it in stock for a few weeks and signs saying “coming soon with a fresh new look!” were attached to its usual place on the shelves.
 Soon, its place was gone entirely and, if I were not a hoarder with multiple sticks of it under my sink, I would have run out and I would have had to choose a new deodorant for the first time since the Reagan Administration.

 But, thankfully, I found it again.
 It was now in the “women’s deodorant” section.